-How Switching To Reusable Bags Can Save The Planet
+How Switching to Reusable Bags can Save the Planet and your Business

 Supermarkets and retailers that employ more than 250 people will soon be doubling their price for single use bags, charging customers 10p per plastic single-use bags.